raspberrypilearning/fruit-salad/en/step_4.md

 ## Grow button
 Not all pieces of fruit are the same size.
-Now you're going to add buttons to grow and shrink your ingredient before adding it.
+Now you're going to add a button to grow your fruit ingredients before adding them.

 --- task ---
 To add a button sprite go to Choose a Sprite.

 ![image showing Choose a Sprite](images/fruit-choose-sprite.png){:width="400px"}

-Search for Button3 by typing 'Button3' in the search menu and select it.
+Search for Button3 by beginning to type 'Button3' in the search menu.
+Select Button3.

 ![image showing Button3 sprite](images/fruit-button3-sprite.png){:width="400px"}

 --- /task ---

-You will now see button sitting in the Stage area.
-You need to move the button otherwise someone may eat it!
+You will now see the button sitting in the Stage area.
+You need to move the button off the plate otherwise someone may eat it!

 --- no-print ---
 ![gif showing Button3 in menu](images/fruit-button3-menu.gif).